SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/ldap.md

     export LDAP_CLIENTPASSWORD=hunter2
 ```

-If the Cloud Operator has set Application Access to "LDAP" instead of "Internal," bindings will not come with credentials.
+If the Cloud Operator has set Application Access to "LDAP" instead of "Internal," bindings will not come with application access credentials.

-If the sample app does not receieve any credentials in the binding it will look for these environment variables and use those for authentication instead.
+If the sample app does not receive any credentials in the binding, it will look for these environment variables and use those for authentication instead.

 ## Configuring Application Access Authorization

-Authorization groups for application access are not setup through PCF and thus have to be setup manually through the CLI/SEMP.
+Authorization groups for application access are not setup through PCF and thus have to be setup manually through the CLI.

 SSH into the VMR using a user with at least read-write access to that VPN.